JustSift/ReSift/docs/main-concepts/how-to-define-fetches.md

 });
 ```

-In the `makePersonFetch` example above, when different `personId`s were passed into the fetch factory, they returned different fetches, however if you passed the same `personId` into the fetch factory, you'd get back the same fetch.
+In the `makePersonFetch` `Example` component above, when different `personId`s were passed into the fetch factory, they returned different fetches.
+However if you passed the same `personId` into the fetch factory, you'd get back the same fetch.

 ```js
 const matFetch_1 = makePersonFetch('person-id-mat');